erayon/National-Achievement-Survey-using-machine-learning/README.md

 Threshold = bestPerformance-avgPerformance

 ```
-### Step 5.
-Split the Dataset as a lable and Xdata such a way that label consist of 0 and 1 means best and poor.
+5. Split the Dataset as a lable and Xdata such a way that label consist of 0 and 1 means best and poor.
 Xdata consist of remaning attributes.

-### Step 6.
-Find the feature importance using ExtraTreesClassfire in sklearn.ensemble.
+6. Find the feature importance using ExtraTreesClassfire in sklearn.ensemble.
 after fit the model its gives the feture_importance
 ![Alt text](influence.png?raw=true "influence")